 We love this version because we don’t include the typical canned condensed cream of chicken soups or processed cheese.
 This is the real deal.
 Texas-style.

-We start of by sautéing some of our favorite veggies in the world: Onion, red and green bell peppers, jalapeño and garlic.
+We start off by sautéing some of our favorite veggies in the world: Onion, red and green bell peppers, jalapeño, and garlic.